roshansingh/roshansingh.github.io/_posts/2010-07-26-coin-denomination-problem.md

 categories:
   - Coding
 tags:
-  - coin denomination
+  - coin-denomination
-  - DP
+  - dp
-  - Greedy
+  - greedy
 ---
 Coin denomination problem is a very common question asked in interviews.
 It involves Greedy Approach, Dynamic Programming and Recursion.
 You may find a lot of stuff on the internet if you just google out &#8220;Coin denomination problem&#8221;.